 - Death Becomes Her played it for comedy, with Ernest holding a drink laced with a sedative.
 However, his angry rant involves many grand gestures, spilling almost all of the drink.
 At the end of the rant, he goes to take a sip, before deciding he's giving up alcohol, and throws out the rest of the drink.
 Then the women trying to knock him out hit him with a shovel.

 - In Raiders of the Lost Ark, Indiana Jones picks up a poisoned date but plays with it for a while before attempting to eat it.
-His friend Sallah deduces that the date is poisoned and saves Indiana just before Indiana intends to eat it.
+His friend Sallah deduces that the date is poisoned (after a monkey eats a date from the same bowl and dies) and saves Indiana just before Indiana intends to eat it.